agbign20/agbign20/README.md

 ### Hi there 👋

+My name is Alyssa and I am a sophomore at St. Lawrence University in Canton, NY.

+I am double majoring in Mathematics and Statistics with a minor in Computer Science.

 <!--
 **agbign20/agbign20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.